 Formatting Your Outline

-Each citation style has a different format to follow; however, the basic format is:
+Each citation style has a different paper format to follow; however, the basic format is:

 The Chicago/Turabian author-date style for writing papers follows a similar format.
 When you are creating your outline, use either a plain outline with no formatting or follow a formal structure.